gumaerc-testorg/18.085-summer-2020/content/pages/instructor-insights.md

 My philosophy of the subject is one of “practical rigor.”
 I want students to build first-principled thinking of mathematics and computation, while never losing sight of the applications and connections to their respective engineering disciplines.
 Students should know why the center-difference method for numerical differentiation is second-order.
 At the same time, they should be aware of how it’s applied in modern-day research in atmospheric science.

-This philosophy follows very closely that of Professor Gil Strang and President Rafael Reif in his recent founding of [MIT’s Schwarzman College of Computing](https://computing.mit.edu/).
+This philosophy follows very closely that of Professor Gil Strang and President Rafael Reif in his recent founding of {{% resource_link "49080bd9-3abe-4b14-8e77-121684597064" "MIT’s Schwarzman College of Computing" %}}.
 My respected mentor Prof. Strang is one of the frontrunners of modern computational science and engineering research and education.
 He’s a strong advocate of developing his teaching of rigorous mathematics around practical subjects, as is evident in his course [_18.065: Matrix Methods in Data Analysis, Signal Processing, and Machine Learning_](/courses/18-065-matrix-methods-in-data-analysis-signal-processing-and-machine-learning-spring-2018).
 At the same time, President Reif, in forming the Schwarzman College, emphasizes the importance of training “bilingual” students, who are well-versed both in their own studies and in AI and computation.

 {{< quote "Connecting class materials with real-world applications is critical to the success of a student's experience in this course." "— Chengzhao “Richard” Zhang" >}}